ALM VIEWER

 Medical data can be sent between Picture Archiving and Communication System (PACS) and other systems and components in distant places via the PACS communication network.
 Like other computer networks, PACS Network provides a route to communicate between the Imagine Modelity, Gateway Computer, PACS Server, Display and Review WSS, HIS/RIS system, and other external medical sites.

-Theoretically, three main types of networks are used to transfer medical data on radiology:
+Theoretically, main types of networks are used to transfer medical data on radiology:

 Information and imaging of all patients are sent to the PACS server for collection.
 The data collection is sent from the Gateway computer and from the PACS/RIS system to the PACS server.
 The Picture Archiving and Communication System (PACS) server, which is the heart and engine of PACS, has two main components: storage media (database) and a collection system.
 The PAC collection system requires two levels for collection: short-term and long-term.
 Data (image) from a short-term level is restored in 2 seconds, while in the long term, people are restored in 3 minutes.